MadsLunde/forest-raidboss-tracker/README.md

 # Welcome to F0rest Raidboss Tracker 9000
-This simple webpage will continuously update some simple text fields, every minute, with info about the CS:GO surf map and SteamId that has been provided.
+This simple webpage will continuously update some simple text fields, once every minute, with info about the CS:GO surf map and SteamId that has been provided.

-# How To Setup
+# How To Use
+## Download
+- Click the green `Code` button
+- Select `Download ZIP`
+- Extract the files to your desired location

 ## Configure surf map and steam-user
 - Open the `params.js` file in your prefered text-editor
 - Set the `mapName` that you want to track